farazAV/AppVirality-Android-SDK-2.0/README.md

 3) Add Install Referrer Receiver

-AppVirality Uses Google Install Referrer for attribution as a fallback, In addition to Device finger printing.
+AppVirality Uses Google Install Referrer for attribution as a fallback, in addition to device finger printing.

-Add the following code block if you don't already have an <b>INSTALL_REFERRER</b> receiver in your manifest file <i>Application</i> Tag.
+Add the following code block if you don't already have an <b>INSTALL_REFERRER</b> receiver in your manifest file <i>Application</i> Tag

 ```java
 <receiver